hiendinhngoc/nodejs-journal/README.md

 # Nodejs-journal

 This is the notes I take when studing Nodejs follow this [video](https://www.youtube.com/watch?v=f2EqECiTBL8) .
 My plan is to take one month to cover all the importance aspect of Nodejs.
+The [learning page](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs) and [offical document](https://nodejs.org/docs/latest/api/) are the resources I use to confirm my understanding of new concepts.

 # Content